anickgardner/anickgardner.github.io/index.md

 # Education

-* Clarion University of Pennsylvania, Master of Science in Information and Library Science, *in progress* Expected Graduation Date December 2018
+* Clarion University of Pennsylvania, Master of Science in Information and Library Science, Diploma pending, May 2019
 * Marshall University, Bachelor of Science in Ecology & Evolutionary Biology, 2015

 # Outputs